 The Punta Gorda Florida map shows where the town is located in relation to the harbor.

 Where to Stay in Punta Gorda Florida

 We had a lovely stay at the Holiday Inn Express Punta Gorda.
 It was clean and cozy.
-A big plus is that it was conveniently located to the Punta Gorda Airport, yet it was also easy to get to the many attractions that the area has to offer.
+A big plus is that it was conveniently located near the Punta Gorda Airport, yet it was also easy to get to the many attractions the area offers.

 However, there are many lovely accommodations if you don’t want to stay at a traditional hotel.
 Check out a few options via Airbnb.

 Things to Do in Punta Gorda This Weekend

 Want to make an impromptu trip?
 There’s a website for that!
 If you’re looking for things to do in Punta Gorda, there is an up-to-date calendar that makes it easy to find events.
 You may be interested in things to do in Punta Gorda this weekend or at the time you’ll be traveling.

 There are many shows, events, markets, and music-centric festivals throughout the year.
 You may even want to book your Florida honeymoon at a time when there are entertaining activities going on.

 The calendar is a fabulous way to discover the Punta Gorda, Florida upcoming events.
 Be sure to check it before you go!